-A credit score of 640 or better would be ideal for the 3.5% down payment FHA.
-If you came out of a bankruptcy or foreclosure, you would need to have maintained a perfect credit since then (4 years and 5 years respectively).
+A credit score of 620 or better would be ideal for the 3.5% down payment FHA.
+Buyers putting 5% or 10% down payment will have additional flexibility in regards to min credit scores.
+If you came out of bankruptcy or foreclosure, you would need to have maintained a perfect credit since then (4 years and 5 years respectively).

-- Fill out the Buyer’s information request which tells the lender what you have and what you need.
+- Submit the Buyer’s information request which tells the lender what you have and what you need.

 - The processor reviews all verifying documents and requests for missing or any additional documents from the borrower if need be.